Fiebich and Sabally win WNBA championship for New York – DW – 10/15/2024

 Just as she had done in Game 2 of the WNBA Finals between the New York Liberty and Minnesota Lynx, Leonie Fiebich made a decisive three-pointer when her team needed her.

-With the scores level with just 5.2 seconds left in regulation, the decisive game five between New York and Minnesota went to overtime.
-Fiebich hit a three-pointer seconds into overtime to give the Liberty the lead, before German teammate Nyara Sabally extend the Liberty's lead.
+With the scores level with just 5.2 seconds left in regulation, the decisive Game 5 between New York and Minnesota went to overtime.
+Fiebich hit a three-pointer seconds into the extra frame to give the Liberty the lead, before German teammate Nyara Sabally extend the Liberty's advantage.

 Winding road to the WNBA

-The German forward's steep rise essentially came out of nowhere.
-When Fiebich moved to New York Liberty in the offseason, she was very much an unknown quantity, and at first received little attention from her opponents.
+Fiebich's steep rise essentially came out of nowhere.
+When the German forward moved to New York Liberty in the offseason, she was very much an unknown quantity, and at first received little attention from her opponents.
 She took advantage of her freedom on the court, becoming an important part of her team.

 "Nobody knew me at the beginning," the 24-year-old told German public broadcaster Deutschlandfunk.
 "That was really cool.
 I was able to play to my strengths a bit.
 Nobody knew that I could throw the ball quite well."